borntofrappe/back-end-development-and-apis/exercise-tracker/README.md

 }
 ```

-The `_id` from the assignment resembles that included by Mongoose when creating a document, but to get started without a database use either an incrementing integer or `Math.random()`
+The `_id` from the assignment resembles that included by Mongoose when creating a document, but to get started without a database use an incrementing integer

 ### Get users